headquarters beercade

 16. Take advantage of cheering on the losing team

-Of course it’s fun when the beloved home teams, like the Bears, Cubs, Blackhawks and White Sox are winning throughout the season and heading deep into the playoffs, but it’s not always economically feasible to see a winning team.
-So if you’re just a fan of going to cheap sports games, root for the teams during their “rebuilding” seasons, when tickets can be rather inexpensive.
-Or, if you’re brave enough, head out to a game in rough weather, like the December 24, 2022 Bears game when the windchill was -11 degrees Fahrenheit but ticket prices were as low as $8 on the resale market.
+Of course it’s fun when the beloved home teams, such as the Bears, Cubs, Blackhawks, Bulls and White Sox are winning throughout the season and heading deep into the playoffs.
+But it’s not always economically feasible to watch a contender.
+So if you’re just a fan of going to cheap sports games, root for the teams during their “rebuilding” seasons to score inexpensive seats.
+Or, if you’re brave enough, head out to a game in rough conditions, like the December 24, 2022 Bears game when the windchill was -11 degrees Fahrenheit but ticket prices were as low as $8 on the resale market.

 Advertising